Looking for the best Shoreditch bars for decadent cocktail-fuelled nights in quirky London spots? Here’s where to start.

 Truth is, some of those bars are great, but some of them are truly awful.
 Specifically the ones that serve you a drink that is mostly ice, with a measly serving of alcohol and a whole load of sugary grossness instead.

-Now I don’t know about you, but I have zero time for bars that serve bad drinks.
+We have zero time for bars that serve bad drinks.
 A disappointing cocktail is like opening a particularly promising-looking pressie under the Christmas tree and finding a mouldy piece of bread there instead.

 Moral of the story?
 Avoid the disappointment and head to one of these Shoreditch bars instead.
 You’re welcome.